 model parents club constitution (doc - 70.5kb).
 You can use the

 Instruction Sheet (docx - 2.19mb) to assist you.

 - The committee must get their constitution approved by the Minister of Education.

 - Email the draft constitution to

 GPO Box 4367, MELBOURNE 3001

-If the minister approves the constitution, the first parent club meeting is held.
+- If the minister approves the constitution, the first parent club meeting is held.
+Interested parents should complete the Registration Form at Schedule 1 of the Constitution which will make them a member of the club until the next Annual General Meeting of the club.
 In this first meeting the office bearers are elected.

-office bearer nomination form (docx - 48kb) to help with the elections.
+office bearer nomination form (docx - 48.01kb) to help with the elections.